junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The demon hisses painfully, staggering from the table, dropping to the floor in a loud thump.
 Smoke steaming from the skull of his body.

-Dean catches the break, jumping on top of him and stabbing the blade into his heart.
-The demon flashes bright orange, burning inside the vessel with a disgusting burned flesh and sulfur smell.
-The body drops dead, so does the demon inside him.
+Dean catches the break, jumping on top of him and raising the blade high, ready to stab into his heart, when Ellen shouts, "Dean!
+Stop!
+There's a human in there!"

-"Thanks, Ellen."
-Dean hauls himself up, pulling the blade out of the demon's chest.

-"You okay?"
-Ellen glances at him.
+Dean freezes in that posture, glaring at Monroe Styne's ugly black eyes -- that's all he can see.
+"We don't know that!" he yells back, fingers itching to bury that blade deep and thorough to wipe that smile off the demon's face.
+The throbbing sick feeling gets worse.

+"Oh yes, he is."
+Monroe answers smugly.
+"What are you going to do, Dean?
+Killing a kid?
+Being a killer like last time?
+Like you always are?"

+Dean grits his teeth, still staring at Monroe but talking to Ellen.
+"We don't have luxury for this!"
+The hand with the blade is shaking for holding it with too much force.
+He lowers it a few inches.
+"If we send him down, he'll just pop right back!
+He has to be killed permanently!"

+"We get him to the dungeon," Ellen says calmly.
+"The bastard wants to meet the Devil, then we just introduce them to meet."

+It takes Dean a second to understand what she means.
+"You are a genius."
+The furrow between his eyebrows unfolds slightly.

+"We have some more tricks up our sleeves," Ellen answers nonchalantly.
+"Whenever you're ready, move your ass."

+Dean manages to haul himself up, all the while making sure he has Monroe's arms twisted and grabbed in his control.
+He's glad at least the young man the demon possessed is slim and shorter than him.
+He tries to ignore the hammering ache in his back and behind his eyes.
+"Alright, I'm taking him downstairs."

+"I'll go with you," Ellen says quickly.
+"You don't look so hot, kid."

 "Just a few broken bones, no big deal."
-Dean presses his head heavily, the hammering behind his eyes are almost blinding, giving him dark waves.
-He presses against the table to steady himself.
-"I have to check on Lucifer.
-They're here for him."

-"I'll go with you," Ellen says quickly.
+Dean tries to make his voice sound light.
+"Go to Cas.
+Draw demon traps outside my room if you can.
+I should have done that, can't believe I forgot.
+They might already find him.
+I shouldn't leave only Jo with him."

+"Dean," Ellen tries to start.

-"No, go to Cas.
-Draw demon traps outside my room."
-Dean answers sharply, managing to blink out the tears gathering from pain, looking at Ellen earnestly.
-"Please."
+"Please," Dean says sharply, managing to blink out the tears gathering from the pain, looking at Ellen pleadingly.

 "You *really* care about the angel, don't you?"
 Ellen says, tone suddenly soft.

-"Yes, I do."
-Dean answers without hesitation.
+"Yes, I do," he answers without hesitation.

 "Good."
+Ellen smiles a little, stops arguing and starts moving toward the hallway leading to their rooms.

-Ellen turns sharply to the control station.
-"Ash, time for the holy mist."
+Ash yells from the control station, "Ellen, is it about time for the holy mist?"

-"Yes, Ma'am!"
-Ash answers brightly.

-"Nice!"
-Charlie says cheerfully, bolting to action as well.
-"Was waiting for that!"

 "We have holy mist?"
-Dean's surprised.
+Dean is properly surprised.
+Which, he realizes he really shouldn't be.
+He knows they're amazing, but he just kinda forgot after so long.

+"Do it!"
+Ellen commands.

+Charlie cheers, bolting to action.
+"Nice!
+Was waiting for that!"

+A short electrical buzzing sound comes out from the control station.
+Some of the pointers on the panel swing violently for a second, then all the bunker lights go out.

+Monroe barks out a mocking laughter.
+"Asking a bunch of ghosts to defend demons?
+That's your brilliant ideas, Dean?
+How did you live for so long?"

+"Wait and see!"
+Charlie says, sounding slightly offended.

-The bunker light goes out, emergency light flashing dazzling red.
-Fire alarm goes off at the same time, and Dean can hear the emergency extinguishing system and fan starts functioning all over the bunker.
-Thin mist sprays from the ceiling.
+That's when the emergency light comes back on, flashing dazzling red.
+Fire alarm goes off at the same time, and Dean can hear the emergency extinguishing system and fans start functioning all over the bunker.
+Thin mist starts spraying from the ceiling, and soon turns into downpour.

+He realizes the fire alarm is not real fire alarm, but an enhanced recording of exorcism spells.
+He wonders for a second if it's the original Man of Letter's doing or Ash and Charlie pull everything together in such short time. *They really are a whole team of geniuses.* Dean can't help thinking. *So this is how it feels to have so many people looking out for your back.
+This is how it feels to not have to fight alone.*

+Monroe yells in pain when the mist sprays onto his face.
+Steams evaporate from his head.

-Ash announces proudly, "Took me a while to pick up the ventilation system from fifties, but damn this is a delicate system.
-Some change to the analogue and digital signal, you can get a holy bunker,"
+Ash announces proudly, covering the shrieking demon yell of pains that suddenly grow hundreds of times louder, "Took me a while to pick up the ventilation system from fifties, but damn this is a delicate system.
+Just some tiny changes to the analogue and digital signals, you get yourself a holy bunker!"

-Painful shrieking of demons covered by the holy spray can be heard from every corridor of the bunker.
+Painful yelling and screaming mixed with the sound of holy spray falling to the floor and the exorcism chants, echo from every corridor of the bunker, making the best orchestra of the day.

 "By 'a while', he means twenty minutes, with us working together," Charlie says, beaming.

+"And the best part?
+I get to make a full shepherd's path for them."
+Ash yells at the few cloud of black smoke that's still lingering and squirming, trying to find the least painful area to dodge, like headless flies before a clean window.
+"Spoiler alert, the way to the dungeon is a free path."

+As if hearing his words, those demons move toward the corridor and stairs leading to the dungeon.

+Monroe Styne is no exception, after his black smoke also gets pulled out of the body from the exorcism.
+The young man's body lies limp on the floor, but he's still breathing.

 "Awesome."
-Dean blinks, completely in awe.
+Dean blinks, watching everything completely in awe.

+"But you might still want to check up on the Devil."
+Ellen reminds him.
+"You told us not to go near there.
+Makes you the only one who can."

-He sprints to the stairs leading to the dungeon.
+Dean sprints to the stairs leading to the dungeon.

 <br>

-> INT. bunker dungeon - day (Dean, Cas, Lucifer, Bobby, demons)
+> INT. bunker dungeon - day (Dean, Lucifer, Bobby, demons)
 >
 > Dean go check on Lucifer, get torn apart by him verbally, Lucifer get stronger by eating demons, grills Dean about how much he'd willing to sacrifice for Cas, what's the price he'd be willing to pay
 >